 Dato' Sri Foo is a director of Oregon Technology Sdn Bhd who is a substantial shareholder of the Company.
 He also sits on the board of several private limited companies.

 DATO' FONG CHIU WAN

-57, Singaporean Executive Director & Chief Executive Officer (CEO) Gender: Female
+58, Singaporean, Female Chief Executive Officer (CEO) & Executive Director

 Dato' Fong Chiu Wan was appointed to the Board on 13 February 2018.
-She graduated from the University of Oregon's Lundquist College of Business with a Bachelor of Arts in Management and Marketing in 1987.